an you do holotropic breathwork alone

 The Answer to ‘Can I Do Holotropic Breathwork Alone?’

-While the answer to the question – “Can I do Holotropic Breathwork Alone?” is technically yes, without a facilitator, breathwork may be incredibly challenging, and for some, even unsafe.
-Because we lack the internal responsibility of knowing that the facilitator is present while we are alone, it can be challenging to maintain the breathing pattern.
-For most of us, our ego will go into full on resistance mode and try and talk us out of continuing.
-The ego may say things like “This is too difficult,” “You don’t have time for this,” “You NEED to go do x,” “This isn’t going to work,” “This is unpleasant, make it stop!”, or other similar phrases to try and convince us to stop.
+For most of us, our ego will go into full-on resistance mode and try and talk us out of continuing.
+The ego may say things like “This is too difficult,” “You don’t have time for this,” “You NEED to go do x,” “This isn’t going to work,” “I can’t breathe through my mouth any longer!”, or other similar phrases to try and convince us to stop.
 This isn’t because our ego is bad, but because it is trying to keep us safe.
-It recognizes we’re on the precipices of something big in breathwork, and it thinks that any change – good or bad – is dangerous.
+It recognizes we’re on the precipices of something big with breathwork, and it thinks that any change – good or bad – is dangerous.

 Without the facilitator or other breathers present, a large chunk of people will give in to the ego’s initial opposition and give up before the transformation takes place.
 And sadly, the few individuals who manage to maintain the connected breathing pattern might still find themselves inclined to revert to a gentler and slower breath.
 Because deep breathing is required in order for an altered state of consciousness to occur, breathing slower or gentler can impede the capacity to embark on a profound inner exploration.